-Item number Item name Settings 903 FREEZE MODE Select the freeze mode and timing.
-FIELD : Freeze a video field.
+Item number Item name Settings 901 VIDEO OUTPUT DATA (Invalid in 24PsF or 23.98PsF mode) Set the bit length for SD video output data.
+8bit: Set the bit length to 8 bits.
+10bit : Set the bit length to 10 bits.
+It is recommended that you select the optimal setting for the device to which you are going to connect this unit.
+903 FREEZE MODE Select the freeze mode and timing.
+[FIELD]: Freeze a video field.
 Field may be odd or even, according to the timing.
-FLD1 : Freeze an odd field.
-FLD2 : Freeze an even field.
-FRM1+2 : Freeze a frame consisting of an odd field and following even field.
-FRM2+1 : Freeze a frame consisting of an even field and following odd field.
+FLD1: Freeze an odd field.
+FLD2: Freeze an even field.
+FRM12: Freeze a frame consisting of an odd field and following even field.
+FRM21: Freeze a frame consisting of an even field and following odd field.
 Odd and even fields are distinguished by the reference video signal.
 Changing the menu setting during a freeze does not affect the freeze image.
 The setting is reflected the next time a freeze is carried out.
 You can freeze an image using the DELETE button and TRIM+ button.
 For details, see menu item 904.
 904 FREEZE CONTROL FROM KEY PANEL Determine how the buttons used to freeze an image function.
-MOMNT: Holding the DELETE button and pressing the TRIM+ button carries out a freeze.
+MOMNT: Holding the DELETE button and pressing the TRIM+ button carries of a freeze.
 The freeze ends when the buttons are released.
-LATCH: Holding the DELETE button and pressing the TRIM+ button carries out a freeze.
+LATCH: Holding the DELETE button and pressing the TRIM+ button carries ou freeze.
 The freeze continues even after the buttons are released.
 To update the freeze image Hold the DELETE button and press the TRIM+ button again.
-To end the freeze Hold the DELETE button and press the TRIM+ button.
+To end the freeze Hold the DELETE button and press the TRIM- button.
 905 AUTO FREEZE CONTROL Set the auto freeze function operation (conditions for ending a freeze, etc.).
 In dynamic tracking playback (so-called variable speed, jog, shuttle, or normal play), if there is a sudden worsening of the channel condition (entry into unrecorded area), this function freezes the image.
 DIS: Disable the auto freeze function.
 MODE1: End the freeze when signals which can be recorded normally are restored.
 MODE2: End freeze automatically on playback after stopping.
 The automatic freeze mode is determined by menu item 903.
-The freeze is ended immediately, regardless of the above conditions, when this unit is switched to any of the following modes: EDIT preset on Cue up Recording 906 STOP FREEZE CONTROL Select whether or not the STOP FREEZE function should operate.
-DIS : Does not operate.
-ENA: Operates.
-916 ACTIVE LINE 1035 CONVERT MODE (Valid only in 59.94i, 29.97PsF mode) Select the conversion mode for the number of active scan lines.
-1080→1035 (CONV) Convert the active scan lines from 1080 to 1035, without changing the aspect ratio.
-1080→1035 (CROP): Convert the active scan lines from 1080 to 1035.
+The freeze is ended immediately, regardless of the above conditions, when t unit is switched to any of the following modes: EDIT preset on Cue up Recording 906 STOP FREEZE CONTROL Select whether or not the STOP FREEZE function should operate.
+DIS: Does not operate.
+ENA: Operates. stby: Operates only in the standby mode.
+916 ACTIVE LINE 1035 CONVERT MODE (Valid only in 59.94i or 29.97PsF mode) Select the conversion mode for the number of active scan lines. conv : Convert the active scan lines from 1080 to 1035, without changing the aspect ratio. crop: Convert the active scan lines from 1080 to 1035.
 Crop the top, bottom, left, and right, then stretch the image horizontally.
 Note This item is valid only when menu item 018 is set to 1035.
-917 ACTIVE LINE 1080 CONVERT MODE (Valid only in 59.94i, 29.97PsF mode) Select the conversion mode for the number of active scan lines.
-1035→1080 (CONV) Convert the active scan lines from 1035 to 1080, without changing the aspect ratio.
-1035→1080 (PANEL): Convert the active scan lines from 1035 to 1080.
-Insert the 1035 lines into 1080 lines, then compress horizontally.
-Note This item is valid only when menu item 018 is set to 1080.